Fillonit/BookBliss/docs/scope.md

 # Project Scope

-The project scope encompasses the development and deployment of a full-stack bookstore application, designed to meet the outlined objectives and requirements.

 In-scope activities include:
 - Implementing a user-friendly interface for browsing books, placing orders, and managing user accounts.
 - Integrating with existing book databases to provide users with accurate book information, including titles, authors, descriptions, and prices.